 - 13. The CSI principal sponsor sets a username, a password and a domain, which the server uses when acting in a client role to connect to other applications.
-The principal\sponsor:csi:auth\method\data variable is set as follows: - username-has the value IONAServiceAdmin.
-When using the default ACLs (see "Default Access Control Lists" on page 205), the IONAServiceAdmin user enjoys unrestricted access to all of the core Orbix services. - password-in this example, the CSI password is provided directly in the configuration file.
-For alternative ways of specifying the CSI password, see "Providing a Username and Password" on page 394. - domain-has the value IONA.
-The CSI authentication domain must match the target server's domain name, as specified by the policies:csi:auth\over\transport:server\domain\name configuration variable, or could be an empty string (acts as a wildcard). - 14.
-The action\role\mapping configuration variable specifies the location of an action-role mapping that controls access to the IDL interfaces implemented by the server.
+The principal_sponsor:csi:auth_method_data variable is set as follows: - username-has the value IONAServiceAdmin.
+When using the default ACLs (see "Default Access Control Lists" on page 227), the IONAServiceAdmin user enjoys unrestricted access to all of the core Orbix services. - password-in this example, the CSI password is provided directly in the configuration file.
+For alternative ways of specifying the CSI password, see "Providing a Username and Password" on page 420. - domain-has the value IONA.
+The CSI authentication domain must match the target server's domain name, as specified by the policies:csi:auth_over_transport:server_domain_name configuration variable, or could be an empty string (acts as a wildcard). - 14.
+The action_role_mapping configuration variable specifies the location of an action-role mapping that controls access to the IDL interfaces implemented by the server.
 The file location is specified in an URL format, for example:

-file:///security\admin/action\role\mapping.xml (UNIX) or file:///c:/security\admin/action\role\mapping.xml (Windows).
-For more details about the action-role mapping file, see "CORBA Action-Role Mapping ACL" on page 182.
+file:///security_admin/action_role_mapping.xml (UNIX) or file:///c:/security_admin/action_role_mapping.xml (Windows).
+For more details about the action-role mapping file, see "CORBA Action-Role Mapping ACL" on page 194.
+Configuration settings for the internal ORB

 15. This configuration setting specifies the iSF authorization realm, AuthzRealm, to which this server belongs (the default is IONAGlobalRealm).
-For more details about iSF authorization realms, see "iSF Authorization Realms" on page 163.
+For more details about iSF authorization realms, see "iSF Authorization Realms" on page 177.